bambooforest/IntroDataScience_Fall_2022/7_data_modeling/README.md

 are the relevant assumptions of the common statistical tests and when should I use which?

-To answer which kind of statistical test you should use, first you need to answer what kind of distribution your data follows.
+To answer which kind of statistical test you should use, **first ask what kind of distribution your data follows**.
 Different tests assume different distributions.
 In other words, how is your data shaped?
+Visualize it!

-And like our [discussion on which plots to use](https://github.com/bambooforest/IntroDataScience/tree/main/6_data_visualization#which-plots-to-use) to visualize you data, you also need to know what your data types are, how many variable you have, and how you are testing them, e.g., are you comparing two distributions?
+And like our [discussion on which plots to use](https://github.com/bambooforest/IntroDataScience/tree/main/6_data_visualization#which-plots-to-use) to visualize you data, **you also need to know what your data types are**, how many variable you have, and how you are testing them, e.g., are you comparing two distributions?

 ------------------------------------------------------------------------